-To date I have submitted 23 entries in to this years Smithsonian Photo Contest.
-You can review my entries by following this link
+I submitted 25 entries in to the 2018 Smithsonian Photo Contest.
+You can review my entries by following this link There were 49,000 entries from 155 countries so my chances of winning are about same as the Powerball lottery.

 I am in the process of redesigning and launching my new store on Zazzle that will include not only apparel but posters and wall art as well.
 It is not completely done, but far enough along to give you a peek of the new store.
 To access the store, click here. .